pinkpong111/multi-agent-governance-architecture/README.md

 ---

 *This architecture is a structural component of the Deficit-Fractal Governance (DFG) framework.
 For measurement, calibration, and Rest Mode specifications, see [Governance Rules Theory](../governance-rules/).*

+---

+## References

+The following works are directly cited or structurally referenced in this document.

+**AI Safety and Alignment**

+Hubinger, E., van Merwijk, C., Mikulik, V., Skalse, J., & Garrabrant, S. (2019).
+*Risks from Learned Optimization in Advanced Machine Learning Systems.* arXiv:1906.01820.
+— Cited in Section 6.2.1 as the source definition of deceptive alignment against which implicit transmission is distinguished.

+Christiano, P., Leike, J., Brown, T. B., Martic, M., Legg, S., & Amodei, D. (2017).
+*Deep Reinforcement Learning from Human Preferences.*
+NeurIPS 2017. arXiv:1706.03741.
+— Cited in Section 6.1.1 as precedent for reward removal stability as an internalization test.

+**Distributed Systems**

+Demers, A., Greene, D., Hauser, C., Irish, W., Larson, J., Shenker, S., Sturgis, H., Swinehart, D., & Terry, D. (1987).
+*Epidemic Algorithms for Replicated Database Maintenance.*
+Proceedings of the 6th ACM Symposium on Principles of Distributed Computing (PODC), 1–12.
+— Cited in Section 11.4 as foundational work on gossip-based coordination protocols, which demonstrate sub-quadratic effective coordination load through local resolution mechanisms.

+Lynch, N. A. (1996).
+*Distributed Algorithms.*
+Morgan Kaufmann.
+— Cited in Section 11.4 as standard reference for bounded-degree network topologies and their coordination complexity properties.

+**Information Theory**

+Shannon, C. E. (1948).
+*A Mathematical Theory of Communication.*
+Bell System Technical Journal, 27(3), 379–423.
+— Referenced in Section 0.4 (Scope Statement) and the companion Resolution-Based Information Theory document as the foundational framework from which this work diverges: Shannon optimizes transmission between fixed-capacity systems; this framework addresses transformation between systems of growing resolution capacity.